Zahra Shojaei: Transition

-With the election of President Mahmoud Ahmadinejad 2005, Nasrin Soltankhah was appointed to Shojaei's post.
+With the election of President Mahmoud Ahmadinejad in 2005, Nasrin Soltankhah was appointed to Shojaei's post.
 The center was renamed Center for Women and Family Affairs, as opposed to Center for Women's Participation as it was called under Khatami.
 Participation was no longer a policy emphasis.

+Death

+Shojaie died on 26 March 2024, at the age of 67.